jpweiser/object-writing/README.md

 ## Build instructions:
+This project contains vulnerabilities used in tooling and technique demonstrations.
+Use at your own risk.

 You will need NodeJS and npm to run the application.
 * Clone the repo.
 * From the project's root directory: